How do I book an inspection for a property?

 How do I apply for a property?

-You can download and fill in an application form or pick up an application when you come to view the property and return by fax or email.
+You can download and fill in an application form or pick up an application when you come to view the property and return by email to firstname.lastname@example.org.
 Please ensure you have filled out the application in full and sign where indicated.
 It’s also worthwhile making sure your references know that Qura Property will be calling and are easily contactable.

 When will I find out whether I am successful with my application?